kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

 Here you set the destination view controller's transitioning delegate so that `ScaleSegue` will be in charge of vending animator objects.
-When creating a modal or popover segue as you do here, you must override `perform()` of `super` so that UIKit can take care of the presentation.
+When creating a modal or popover segue as you do here, you must call `perform()` on `super` so that UIKit can take care of the presentation.

 In previous iOS versions, you might have put the transition animation in `perform()`, but now you can use this transitioning delegate to decouple the animation from the segue.